jolicode/castor/doc/05-helper.md

 You can check
 the [Symfony documentation](https://symfony.com/doc/current/components/filesystem.html)
-for more information about this class and how to use it.
+for more information about this component and how to use it.